What is a Reference Manager

 If you are dreading the idea of changing your workflow to jump to a new tool – we understand the hesitancy.
 Change is rarely something that lands at the top of anyone’s list of “fun things to do”.
 We will say that in this case, the benefits of a dedicated tool far exceed the cons of wrangling a growing library by hand.

 With that, we hope you give Papers a try (and that you love it as much as we do).
-A free trial is available for you those interested.
+A no obligation 30 day trial is available for you those interested.

 Stay Up to Date